HockeyJustin/i18nStronglyTypedCore/README.md

 Resources.i18n.InitResources(pathToResources);
 ```

-> NOTE: If yo have more than one resource file, you can add multiple files e.g.
+> NOTE: If yo have more than one resource file, you can add multiple files as shown below (but don't copy for this tutorial, as we only have 1 resource file)

 ```
 var pathToResourcesEn = System.IO.Path.Combine(env.WebRootPath, @"Resources\Resources.xml");